isomerpages/nlb-biblioasia/_oct-to-dec-2013/In Cookery We Trust: The YWCA Cookery Book (1932–1964).md

 “I value my copy \[of the Y.W.C.A.
 Cookery Book of Malaya\] as a social study of living conditions in Asia, quite apart from its practical kitchen uses.” — Julie Pritchard[^1]

-First published in 1932, the Y.W.C.A.
-Cookery Book of Malaya has been updated and republished nine times — the last in 1962.
+First published in 1932, the *Y.W.C.A.
+Cookery Book of Malaya* has been updated and republished nine times – the last in 1962.
 More than an ordinary record of recipes, this influential cookbook is a treatise on the changing culinary styles as well as evolving domestic practices and eating habits of Singaporeans over three decades.

-The Young Women Christian Association (YWCA) was founded in 1855 during the Industrial Revolution in England.
-Exactly 20 years later in Singapore, a young missionary named Sophia Cooke gathered a group of young Chinese ladies from the school she founded[^2] and formed a branch of the YWCA.[^3] Her vision of these members “trusting in God and of helping themselves without forgetting others”[^4] still remains a vital guiding principle of the YWCA today.
+The Young Women's Christian Association (YWCA) was founded in 1855 during the Industrial Revolution in England.
+Exactly 20 years later in Singapore, a young missionary named Sophia Cooke gathered a group of young Chinese ladies from the school she founded[^2] and formed a branch of the YWCA.[^3] Her vision of these members – “trusting in God and of helping themselves without forgetting others”[^4] – remains a vital guiding principle of the YWCA today.

 #### **Cookery Classes**

-In the early 19th century, cooking classes became a central activity in the YWCA in Singapore, following new understanding in Britain of nutritional needs and a push toward training women to prepare balanced yet tasteful meals.[^5] Initially only lessons in preparing Western meals[^6] were offered but by the 1920s local dishes were common fare.[^7] In 1933, YWCA members conducted a series of cookery demonstrations at the Kuala Lumpur Electrical department showrooms.
+In the early 19th century, cooking classes became a central activity in the YWCA in Singapore, following a new understanding in Britain of nutritional needs and a push towards training women to prepare balanced yet tasty meals.[^5] Initially, only lessons in preparing Western meals[^6] were offered, but by the 1920s local dishes were common fare.[^7] In 1933, YWCA members conducted a series of cookery demonstrations at the Kuala Lumpur Electrical department showrooms.
 These were believed to be the first public cookery demonstrations organised in Malaya, and the daily morning course attracted more than a hundred participants.

 Participants were exposed to dishes beyond those they were familiar with, whether British or Malayan and included meals from India and the United States.[^8] In these classes, expatriate ladies were introduced to Asian flavours and cooking styles while the Malayan women learnt both the techniques of Western cooking as well as concepts of good nutrition.[^9] More than an exchange of ideas, these classes became a nurturing environment where Malayan women could fraternise with the wives of British colonials and American missionaries.[^10] It was also a place where local women began to take centre stage as cooking instructors, first for local dishes and later in teaching the various cuisines that Singaporeans are now so familiar with.